 When a chip seal road needs to be resurfaced, the first step will be to prepare the road base for the new surface in a process called reclaiming.
 The surface is ground up and additional rock is incorporated and rolled in to make the roadbed firmer.
 Vehicle traffic for several weeks on the reclaimed roadbed helps with compaction and assures that the road will hold up under traffic loads for a longer time.

 After the primer has cured, the second step begins.
 Using the same computer-controlled distributor truck, a layer of heated sealer oil is applied to the road.
 Clean, crushed rock chips are spread on the surface to adhere to the seal coat.
-Finally, a roller is used to imbed the stone into the surface.
-The result is a hard, smooth road that is mostly oil free.
+Finally, a roller is used to embed the stone into the surface.
+The result is a hard, smooth road that is mostly oil-free.

 As with all road work, please avoid roads when work is being done.
 Less traffic on the road is better for the new road surface and allows the Highway Department crew to work safely and efficiently.

 In hot weather, the oil may rise to the surface of a chip seal road and “bleed.”
 If this occurs, contact the Highway Department to request that rock chips be added as a blotter.